Bond-Addict/dotnet-microservices/md/Lab_10.md

 Delete all the records in the database so the seed method will run.
 Stop and start the app to seed the database.
-If the database isn\'t seeded, put a breakpoint on `if (context.Movie.Any())` and step through the code.

 The app shows the seeded data: